dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 ## Step 6a: Exporting CommCare Data: Case Export

-CommCareHQ offers multiple ways to retrieve and export your data.
-This section will highlight two of these methods; a standard case export and the creation of an OData feed, which can be used to hook up CommCareHQ to Tableau and Power BI.
+CommCare HQ offers multiple ways to retrieve and export your data.
+This section will highlight two of these methods; a standard case export and the creation of an OData feed, which can be used to hook up CommCare HQ to Tableau and Power BI.

-A standard case export can be done by clicking 'Data' from the top ribbon on CommCareHQ and choosing 'Export Case Data.'
+A standard case export can be done by clicking 'Data' from the top ribbon on CommCare HQ and choosing 'Export Case Data.'
 Then, click the '+Add Export' button and define the Application and Case Type in the modal that appears.
 Though the application name may differ, your screen will look like: